mabougam/slab-allocator/README.md

 6. **Material compatibility is defined by grade and quality specification (Qspec)**: A plate can only be assigned to a slab if both grade and Qspec match exactly.
 Customer-specific restrictions can be added as additional compatibility constraints using the same pattern.

+7. **Customer Specific Restrictions**: No further assumptions were made apart from steel grade and quality specification.
+Given the code modularity, this can be easily added to the data then implemented as additional constraints in the MILP model.

 ---

 ## Data Modelling